Climate envoy says US, China must end world’s ‘suicide pact’

 “It is not a mystery that China and the U.S. have many differences.
 But on climate, cooperation is the only way to break free from the world’s current mutual suicide pact,” he said.
 “President Biden and President Xi have both stated unequivocally that each will cooperate on climate despite other consequential differences.
 America needs China to succeed in slashing emissions.
 China needs America to do the same.”

+The Rhodium Group analysis firm reported in May that China as of 2019 was pumping out more than 27% of all climate-damaging emissions globally.
+That’s more than the United States, which stood at 11%, and more than the rest of the developed world combined, Rhodium said.

+The Trump administration and others in the United States pointed to China’s lead role in climate damage in justifying the rolling back of many emissions-cutting efforts in the U.S. China and other developing economies, meanwhile, say Western nations most responsible for the global-warming that occurred in the past are asking them to rein in their own development with little or no compensation.

-Antony Froggatt, an energy policy consultant at the Chatham House think tank in London, applauded Kerry’s speech for highlighting the urgent need for action.
+Antony Froggatt, an energy policy consultant at the Chatham House think tank in London, applauded Kerry’s speech for highlighting the urgent need for action — for all.

 “There is an acceptance from…one of the highest climate change officials in the world that climate change is here, it’s real, it’s having an impact, and its future impact will be equivalent to sort of a global war…and therefore we need to do things now,” Froggatt said.
 “That isn’t just America, that isn’t just the EU.
 It is India.
 It is China.
 It is these major emitters that actually need to take action on the real short term and demonstrate that they are changing emissions levels.”